grasmash/composer-scaffold/README.md

 ```
 Note that there is no distinct "prepend" mode; "append" mode is used to both append and prepend to scaffold files.
 The reason for this is that scaffold file entries are identified in the file-mapping section keyed by their destination path, and it is not possible for multiple entries to have the same key.
 If "prepend" were a separate mode, then it would not be possible to both prepend and append to the same file.

+### gitignore

+The `gitignore` configuration setting controls whether or not this plugin will manage `.gitignore` files for files written during the scaffold operation.

+- true: `.gitignore` files will be updated when scaffold files are written.
+- false: `.gitignore` files will never be modified.
+- Not set: `.gitignore` files will be updated if the target directory is a local working copy of a git repository, and the `vendor` directory is not committed in that repository.

 ### locations

 The `locations` configuration setting contains a list of named locations that may be used in placing scaffold files.
 The only required location is `web-root`.
 Other locations may also be defined if desired.